mailpile/www.mailpile.is/blog/2018-10-27_Progress_Report.md

       process without any human bottlenecks.

-I am not going to commit to a time-line for getting this done, but this work is are all in progress and won't take forever.
+I am not going to commit to a time-line for getting this done, but this work is all in progress and won't take forever.
 This year?
 This year.

 It's worth mentioning that some important tasks have been postponed and will not be blocking the availability of packages - so these packages